What is Houndstooth and where did it come from?

 grey herringbone dress socks with black oxfords

 Black shoes are best, but you’ll be just fine with burgundy as well.
-The more adventurous will consider a burgundy sneaker, as we have here.
+The more adventurous will consider a burgundy sneaker.
 But, if not, a simple white one is perfect as well.
 Darker brown leather can work, too, particularly if the patina has developed some black undertones.
 Medium brown to tan shoes should probably be paired with another sock.

 Blue and Black